openego/eTraGo/doc/howToUse.rst

 is executed the 'args' dictionary within the 'appl.py' is ignored and replaced by the 'args' of the json-file.

-The appl.py contains the etrago(args) function which uses the defined 'args' dictionary to start the desired calculation.
+The appl.py contains the :func:`etrago.appl.etrago` function which uses the defined 'args' dictionary to start the desired calculation.

 To improve the performance of the optimization of the selected solver,